nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The screen upon entering the focus mode consists of components:
 * `ResultDisplay`, as aforementioned, shows the results produced by the command input from the user;
-* `SessionListPanel` shows a list of sessions, with each `SessionCard` representing a session;
+* `SessionListPanel` shows a list of sessions, with each `SessionCard` representing a session, sorted based on the most recently added date;
-* `StudentListPanel`, similar to the main screen, shows a list of student, with each `StudentCard` representing a student;
+* `StudentListPanel`, similar to the main screen, shows a list of student, with each `StudentCard` representing a student, arranged in alphabetical order;
 * `CommandBox`, the Command Line Interface (CLI) for user to key in command and
 * `HelpWindow` shown with a help button that redirects users to our User Guide to facilitate their usage; a back button that allow user to leave the focus mode; and a header which shows the class the user is currently focused in.

 Whenever users call `scores s/SESSION_NAME`, the grade pertaining to that particular session appear, with ungraded students highlighted in red to the users.

 <img src="images/UiGrading.png" width="600" />

+It was designed with the following consideration:
+* As sessions are usually time-sensitive, with those added later often being the more relevant sessions, sorting the sessions with the newest session at the front facilitate users in finding the sessions they are concerned with recently.

 --------------------------------------------------------------------------------------------------------------------